-BetterCreditCorp pays LIBOR + 0.5%): 0.5% less than its “competitive” floating rate
+BetterCreditCorp pays LIBOR + 0.5%: 0.5% less than its “competitive” floating rate, whilst

 WorseCreditCorp pays 5.5% fixed: 0.5% less than its “competitive” fixed rate

-What makes this possible?
-Only that the 2% spread in their fixed rates (6% - 4% = 2%) is greater than the 1% spread in their variable rates.
-WorseCreditCorp is said to have a comparative advantage in the floating-rate market; BetterCreditCorp is said to have an advantage in the fixed-rate market.
+Notice that BetterCreditCorp has an advantage in both the fixed and the floating market.
+When one company has an advantage in a market, it is called an absolute advantage.
+It is important to note that it is a comparative advantage and not an absolute advantage that make the above savings possible: by engaging in a mutually beneficial transaction, both parties are better off.
+Why is it that even BetterCreditCorp, which has an absolute advantage in both markets can benefit from transacting with WorseCreditCorp?
+Because the 2% spread in their fixed rates (6% - 4% = 2%) is greater than the 1% spread in their variable rates (LIBOR + spread).
+WorseCreditCorp is said to have a comparative advantage in the floating-rate market; and BetterCreditCorp is said to have a comparative advantage in the fixed-rate market.
+To generalize, we can say that a